 RAW MEATY BONES AND BARF DIETS, ARE THEY BALANCED?

-Feeding a small toy dog a diet fit for a wolf is not necessarily the key to good health, but by the same token, many dogs do extremely well with diets that require more chewing and are less processed than pre-packaged dry foods.
+Feeding a small toy dog a diet fit for a wolf is not necessarily the key to good health, but by the same token, many dogs do exceptionally well with diets that require more chewing and are less processed than pre-packaged dry foods.
 Whatever you feed, purchase the best quality that you can afford.
-Read the labels carefully and avoid diets that are full of cheap fillers like soy and corn.
+Read the labels carefully and avoid diets full of cheap fillers like soy and corn.

 Thiamine deficiency or vitamin B1 deficiency is a big concern for pet owners feeding ‘fresh meat’ diets marketed for use in pets.
-The dangers have long been known in the vet industry, but unfortunately there is a whole fridge full of mince, pet food rolls and other meats marketed for pets in most supermarkets.
+The dangers have long been known in the vet industry, but unfortunately, there is a whole fridge full of mince, pet food rolls, and other meats marketed for pets in most supermarkets.

 DO BONES CAUSE CONSTIPATION OR FOREIGN BODY OBSTRUCTIONS?

 Other types of obstruction are simply through lack of chewing.
 A chicken neck is just about the right size to swallow whole in a dog the size of a kelpie.
-It will often get milked down the esophagus, but not quite make it through the slightly narrowed area of the esophagus just above the heart.
+It will often get milked down the esophagus but not quite make it through the slightly narrowed area of the esophagus just above the heart.

 FATTY BONES AND PANCREATITIS